Shero worship: Iconic Canadians and the inspo we're taking from them this International Women's Day

 The Canadian wunderkind: Petra Collins

 At just 25, this artist, curator, photographer and director has been lauded for more than most of us can dream of in an entire lifetime.
-Known for her signature dreamy, brightly-hued portraits of women all shapes and sizes, Collins has acted as the chief photographer for Rookie Magazine, directed music videos for celebs like fellow Canadian darling Carly Rae Jepsen, shot massive fashion campaigns for powerhouse brands like Gucci and even had her first exhibition at the Museum of Modern Art in 2017.
+Known for her signature dreamy, brightly-hued portraits of women all shapes and s, Collins has acted as the chief photographer for Rookie Magazine, directed music videos for celebs like fellow Canadian darling Carly Rae Jepsen, shot massive fashion campaigns for powerhouse brands like Gucci and even had her first exhibition at the Museum of Modern Art in 2017.
 She's not afraid to push buttons with her art either, working deliberately to combat gender stereotypes and destigmatize elements of the female physique — like body hair — that are still making some squeamish, and have even been deemed inappropriate by brands like Instagram.

 Follow her lead: Approach the uncomfortable with your art and your conversations alike — voicing something is often the first step in removing the shame of it.